Dee Estuary

 The Dee Estuary (Aber Dyfrdwy) is a large estuary by means of which the River Dee flows into Liverpool Bay.
 The estuary starts near Shotton after a five-mile (8 km) 'canalised' section and the river soon swells to be several miles wide forming the boundary between the Wirral Peninsula in north-west England and Flintshire in north-east Wales.
-The Dee Estuary's largest towns along it include Hollywell, Flint, Connah's Quay, Shotton, Queensferry, Saltney Ferry, Chester (City), Heswall, West Kirby and Neston as well as other villages and towns alongside it.
+The Dee Estuary's largest towns along it include Holywell, Flint, Connah's Quay, Shotton, Queensferry, Saltney Ferry, Heswall, West Kirby and Neston as well as other villages and towns alongside it.
 The A548 also passes along the estuary in Wales and parts of Cheshire West and Chester and Merseyside in England.
 The North Wales Coast Line follows the course of the Dee Estuary between Prestatyn and Chester.

 Geology

 The estuary is unusual in that comparatively little water occupies so large a basin.
 One theory is that larger rivers such as the Severn and/or Mersey once flowed into the Dee.
 The current view is that the estuary owes its origin to the passage of glacial ice southeastwards from the Irish Sea during successive ice ages, eroding a broad and shallow iceway through the relatively soft Triassic sandstones and Coal Measures mudstones underlying the area.
 The inner parts of this channel were filled by glacially derived sands and gravels long ago, and infilling by mud and silt has continued since.
 It is also thought that prior to the ice ages, the estuary received larger river flows as the upper Severn flowed into the Dee near Chirk.
 For a period, the Mersey may also have flowed into the Dee by means of a channel which it cut through the base of the Wirral Peninsula.